 Proteins are packaged and sorted for secretion by Golgi bodies.
 It makes lysosomes and transports lipids in the body.

 We hope that this blog on Cell Structure and Function Class 8 has provided you with a deeper understanding of cell structure and its functions.
-If you need assistance with this topic or any other lesson, please visit Leverage Edu‘s other blogs or ask one of our experts to assist you with the preparation of this or any other matter.
+If you need assistance with this topic or any other lesson, please visit Leverage Edu‘s other blogs or ask one of our study abroad experts to assist you with the preparation of this or any other matter.